-It is important to have at least a basic understand the mechanics
+It is important to have at least a basic understanding of

-of an exercise you intend to perform or teach, whether it's a
+the mechanics of an exercise you intend to perform or teach,

-weight training or flexibility exercise.
-Exercises require particular
+whether it's a weight training or flexibility exercise.
+Exercises

-positioning of the body in order for target muscle groups(s)
+require particular positioning of the body in order for target

 You can't just put a weight on top of you head, rotate your